fctanglao/ComputerArchitectureLabs/README.md

 # Computer Architecture Labs

 ## Lab Manual
-### Here is the [*lab manual*]() provided by Dr. Beverly Abadines Quon written by George M. Georgiou and Scott McWilliams from the Computer Science Department California State University, San Bernardino
+### Here is the [*lab manual*]() provided by Dr. Beverly Abadines Quon written by George M. Georgiou and Scott McWilliams from the Computer Science Department at California State University, San Bernardino

 ## Labs